 Focusing on protecting Arctic ecosystems and fighting plastic pollution, WCD 2024 attracted significant global engagement and awareness-raising efforts, including a livestream reaching international audiences.
 More than 50,000 cleanup events in 180 countries were registered as organising a cleanup on the day.

 A note verbale has been sent in February 2025 inviting Member States to express interest in hosting the 2025 and 2026 observances.
-Deadline for application is 31 March (OP8).
+Deadline for application was extended to 2 June 2025 and 29 August 2025, respectively (OP8).

 Resolution 2/4